-- 11.11 Part of the original area put forward by the SHLAA is an employment site, which has been excluded from development under Policy ER2.
-The site comprises a derelict nursery, waste ground, scrubland and a disused cement works.
-The overall area covers approx. 5.37 hectares. - 11.12 The area identified by the Plan as available to develop would be a total of approximately 3 hectares and will take up to 66 dwellings. - 11.13 In addition an area of approximately, 0.31 hectares will be allocated for allotments. - Density: At 22dph gross it is slightly lower in density than Bramley Green. - 11.14 The De Bellis Nursery site is approx. 1.65 hectares with provisional plans in the pipeline, which include affordable housing. - 11.15 The former concrete works has been unusable since the Bramley Green estate expanded too close to the boundary, forcing closure of the business.
-Similarly to the De Bellis Nursery site, the owner has provisional plans ready, which include affordable housing. - 11.16 Waste ground used as a building storage yard and has been out of use since the Bramley Green estate was completed.
-Currently the site contains several derelict buildings which are often the scene of anti-social behaviour. - 11.17 There is a further waste/scrubland area consisting of 1.0 hectare, which, due to its overgrown nature, attracts unsociable activities and unmanaged bonfires. - 11.18 The historic uses of the site have the potential to cause contamination.
-The area is located on a Principal Aquifer so is sensitive in terms of groundwater quality.
-It is important to ensure that groundwater quality is protected.
-Development of these sites may also present opportunities for land remediation. - 11.19 Although partly extending outside the Built-up Area Boundary, the site is well placed and easily integrated into the footpath and cycle networks on the Bramley Green estate, providing easy access to the secondary school, reasonable access to the village centre and the primary schools along existing routes.
+11.13 The area identified by the Plan as available to develop would be a total of approximately 3Ha and will take up to 66 dwellings.

+- 11.14 In addition an area of approximately.
+0.31 Ha will be allocated for allotments, and will serve as a buffer between the new development and existing businesses. - Density: At 22dph gross it is slightly lower in density than Bramley Green. - 11.15 The De Bellis Nursery site is approx. 1.65Ha and already has a purchase option from a developer with provisional plans in the pipeline, to include affordable housing. - 11.16 The former concrete works has been unusable since the Bramley Green estate expanded too close to the boundary, forcing closure of the business. - 11.17 Waste ground used as a building storage yard and has been out of use since the Bramley Green estate was completed.
+Currently the site contains several derelict buildings which are often the scene of anti-social behaviour. - 11.18 There is a further waste/scrubland area consisting of 0.1Ha which, due to its overgrown nature, also attracts unsociable activities and unmanaged bonfires.
+The site has changed ownership several times in the last 30 years, with a previous owner retaining an option to develop. - 11.19 Although partly extending outside the Built-up Area Boundary, the site is well placed and easily integrated into the footpath and cycle networks on the Bramley Green estate, providing easy access to the secondary school, reasonable access to the village centre and the primary schools along existing routes.